 We have filed with the SEC a registration statement on Form S-3 under the Securities Act to register our securities being offered in this prospectus.
 This prospectus, which constitutes a part of the registration statement, does not contain all the information set forth in the registration statement or the exhibits and schedules filed thereto.
 For further information about us and our securities offered by this prospectus, we refer you to the registration statement and the exhibits and schedules filed with the registration statement.
 Any statement contained in this prospectus regarding the contents of any contract or any other document that is filed as an exhibit to the registration statement is not necessarily complete and each such statement is qualified in all respects by reference to the full text of such contract or other document filed as an exhibit to the registration statement.
 You may read and copy any materials we file with the SEC, including the registration statement, at the SEC's Public Reference Room at 100 F Street, NE, Washington, D.C.
 20549, on official business days during the hours of 10:00 a.m. to 3:00 p.m.
 You may obtain information on the operation of the Public Reference Room by calling the SEC at 1-800-SEC-0330.
-The SEC also maintains an Internet website that contains reports, proxy statements and other information about issuers, like us, that file electronically with the SEC.
-The address of that website is http://www.sec.gov.
-You may also inspect our SEC reports and other information at our website at www.transenterix.com.
+The SEC also maintains an Internet website that contains reports, proxy statements and other information at our website at www.transenterix.com.
 Information on or accessible through our website is not a part of this prospectus.
 We are subject to the information reporting requirements of the Exchange Act, and file reports, proxy statements and other information with the SEC.
 These reports, proxy statements and other information are available for inspection and copying at the public reference room and website of the SEC referred to above.